Playlist for Andrew Listfield - December 9, 2007

 Artist Track Album Label Comments Special

-Les Chakachas Love is like a Violin (track 4) Arriba!
+Les Chakachas Love is like a Violin (track 4) Favoriting Arriba!
 RCA International Phat, sentimental sound.
 Feels like it's the slow song at the record hop.

-Les Chakachas Love is like a Violin (track 4) Arriba!
+Les Chakachas Love is like a Violin (track 4) Favoriting Arriba!
 RCA International Phat, sentimental sound.
 Feels like it's the slow song at the record hop.

 The story: a domineering, evil husband has an accident and breaks his back, which only makes things worse.
 Can his wife stand up to him?
 And what about those voices in her head that keep telling her to kill him?
 Of course, he breaks his promise not to be cruel to her and, per his oath, is struck dead in bed.
 Semi trashy, campy and just a little hallucinatory.